Reading Log Alternative to get kids reading at home

 • and much more!

-You don’t have to stick with ineffective Reading Logs because you don’t know what else to do!
+You don’t have to use ineffective Reading Logs because you don’t know what else to do!
 This resource (which features digital versions of several of the printables mentioned above!) is exactly what you need to get your students excited about reading outside of school!
 Check it out HERE!

-If you would like to work with me on how you can implement creative lessons or teach tricky Reading Standards, book a free call!
+If you would like to work with me on how you can implement Sticky Notes Folders, create unique lessons, or teach tricky Reading Standards, book a free call!
 Nothing makes me happier than seeing a fellow teacher get excited about teaching again!

 Pin this Sticky Note Reading Log Alternative